shlomif/shlomif-tech-diary/do-you-want-to-be-a-hacker-monarch.md

 known *The* Hacker monarchs is, since Saladin who was the first exemplar The Hacker Monarch:

 Saladin, Leonardo da-Vinci, Isaac Newton, Cardinal Richelieu, George Washington, Alexandre Dumas Pere, Jules Verne, Walt Disney, Ayn Rand, The Beatles, Jim Henson, Samantha Smith, Larry Wall, the fictional Capt.
-Jean-Luc Picard from "Star Trek: TNG", the fictional Buffy Summers from the show "Buffy the Vampire Slayer", and Shlomi Fish (= me), and finally - Summer Glau ( http://www.shlomifish.org/humour/bits/facts/Summer-Glau/ )
+Jean-Luc Picard from "Star Trek: TNG", the fictional Buffy Summers from the show "Buffy the Vampire Slayer", Shlomi Fish (= me), and finally - Summer Glau ( http://www.shlomifish.org/humour/bits/facts/Summer-Glau/ )

 What happened with Summer Glau?
-As you know, she is a terminator, and as terminators go she “terminated” the whole obssession with **The** Hacker Monarch and opened the role of **A** Hacker monarch for grabs.
+As you know, she is a terminator, and as terminators go she “terminated” the whole obsession with the “The” in **The** Hacker Monarch and opened the role of **A** Hacker monarch up for grabs.

 So the current known Hacker Monarchs are: